Day One - Monday 29 June 2026

 11:45 — 13:15

-Session 2: Beyond approval - managing AI risk across the clinical trial journey
+Session 2: Beyond approval: managing AI risk across the clinical trial journey

 This session bridges the gap between cutting-edge research and practical governance standards for AI safety.
 You'll discover how to manage risk at every stage of clinical trials, from protocol design through post-market surveillance.
 You'll gain actionable strategies for monitoring algorithm drift and safeguarding data integrity.
 Learn how to maintain safety as AI systems evolve in real-world settings, and walk away with practical tips for conducting robust AI trials that satisfy good clinical practice and regulators, while advancing responsible innovation.